raminetinati/TwitterNodeSocketExample/README.md

 Dependencies
 ===========

 This application requires the following Node Packages.
-P

-*HTTP Server
+* HTTP Server

-*Node.JS
+* Node.JS

-*Socket.io
+* Socket.io

-*Twit
+* Twit

 To install these, please use the NPM (Node Package Manager).